JakubMusialik/CharityPageProject/readme.md

-Charity Page project with CodersLab
+Charity Page project where people can donate things for chosen institutions.